 The application process for the program will include an application review process and at least one round of interviews for select candidates.
 Through this process candidates will be given the opportunity to describe the impact Carnegie Mellon has had on their lives, as well as their plans for contributing to CMU.
 An academic and community impact proposal will be included in this plan.
 Dual-degree or double major programs will be allowed as a part of the program.

-Eligibility: Any student in their penultimate year of normal study (typically the third year) will be eligible to apply.
+Eligibility.
+Any student in their penultimate year of normal study (typically the third year) will be eligible to apply.
 Students will need to be on track to complete their degree requirements in the normal time.